Consumer Assistance | Energy | Telecom | Warehouse | Commission Actions | Miscellaneous

 How much solar generation is in South Dakota?

-Relative to other states, South Dakota doesn’t have a large amount of solar generation though it is increasing.
-In 2020, the state’s total generation was 17,038,876 MWh.
-Solar power accounted for 1,933 MWh, which makes up approximately 0.01% of South Dakota’s generation.
-Existing utility scale solar in South Dakota is a 1 MW facility near Pierre.
+Relative to other states, South Dakota doesn’t have a large amount of solar generation, although it is increasing.
+In 2023, the state’s total generation was 17,905,904 MWh.
+Solar power accounted for 47,337 MWh, which makes up approximately 0.26% of South Dakota’s generation.
+Existing utility scale solar in South Dakota is a 1 MW facility near Pierre, the 80 MW Fall River Solar Project near Oelrichs, and the 128 MW Wild Springs Solar Project near New Underwood.

 What are the main types of solar energy systems and what's the difference?